 I want to examine especially whether these temporary ties, from a nonmarketer's position, can also be constituted in offline spaces.
 This could be in observing how people connect temporarily for example in situations like sharing an elevator, responding to scribbles on a public toilet, signing a visitor's book or when two women on a party are wearing the same dress.
 These temporarily emerging links between people happen in an unpredictable and undetermined way.
 These connections are interesting to me since they happen to function opposite to the logical processes normally associated with a computer network.
-I am also interested how these online and Social network, analog.
-The summit book of Rosenkranzhöhe, offline experiences intersect.
+I am also interested how these online and offline experiences intersect and compare.